Search logs using an SPL-like syntax

 search <expression1> | search <expression2> | ...The first search command is optional, but subsequent search commands are required to filter results further.

-Perform basic text search
+Run a basic text search

 A basic text search performs a full-text search across the message field of log entries:

-search "text to search"Search fields
+search "text to search"Search for logs with matching field values

 The search command can also filter logs based on field values: